 as university profesors while others advance

 their careers in research for government or

 faculty and students with interests in a wide

 range of fields.
 Many of the students entering

 Non-matriculated students are eligible

-to take some of the graduate courses offered in Criminal Justice.
-If accepted into the program,
+to take some of the graduate Criminal Justice

 program.
 For some courses, permission of the

 Teaching Assistant (TA): The principal duties